 - Raw carrots, apples: cut into large pieces and peel them

 We hope this information will help you prevent certain types of emergency situations.
-Don’t forget to read the full article called Parents to the Rescue: First-Aid for Babies (in french).
+Don’t forget to read the full article called Parents and First-Aid for Babies.

 Thank you, Karl!